Dreaming381/Latios-Framework/Documentation~/Core/Blackboard Entities.md

 -   The source entity will always be destroyed
--   Disabled and Prefab entities with the `BlackboardEntityData` component will be ignored, allowing you to enable or instantiate these entities at runtime to alter the global entities
+-   Disabled and Prefab entities with the `BlackboardEntityData` component will be ignored, allowing you to enable or instantiate these entities at runtime to alter the blackboard entities